 Early childhood educators can help guide parents and caregivers in order for children to have a bright future.
 They have been trained to comprehend children’s feelings and emotions as well as help boost their confidence and pinpoint their strengths.
 The history of early childhood education explains many of the influences that have shaped the field of early childhood education into what it is today.

 These are just some of the reasons why early educators are essential, but let’s take a look at some more.

-20 reasons why early childhood educators are essential
+20 reasons that highlight the importance of early childhood educators

 1. Expertise in children’s development

-Early childhood educators are known to specialize in working with children as young as infants up to about the age of six years old.
-Essentially this is what makes them such pros at assessing, observing, and documenting their development.
-Early childhood educators can detect developmental delays as well as cognitive, social and emotional difficulties in children and help to improve them.
+Early childhood educators and preschool teachers are known to specialize in working with children as young as infants up to about the age of six years old.
+Essentially these early childhood education skills are what makes them such pros at assessing, observing, and documenting their early childhood development.
+Early childhood educators can detect developmental delays as well as cognitive, social and emotional difficulties in children and help to improve them and support brain development.
 They also always try to focus on the child’s strength and adapt their environment to their needs and likes.

 2. They build positive relationships

 Building a warm and positive relationship with children is so important because children need to feel safe and cared for.
 Early childhood educators do a great job of providing a positive environment and helping children build positive relationships with each other.
 They also make sure to provide positive relationships with all children by engaging in their play, asking questions, attaining to their needs and likes, and looking out for their wellbeing.